Klavierwerke (EP)

-Klavierwerke is the third solo EP by English musician James Blake, who plays all the instruments and produced the record.
+Klavierwerke is the third solo EP by English singer-songwriter James Blake, who plays all the instruments and produced the record.
 It was released on R&S Records on 27 September 2010.
 The word "Klavierwerke" is German for "piano works", as the album is mostly built on piano.

 Composition

 James Blake changed his style on the EP from gospel and R&B influenced dubstep on CMYK to more piano-based music.
 According to Blake, the EP is "more personal" than CMYK, and its lyrics are more focused on emotion.
 The EP has been described as "sadder and more intimate" than his previous releases, and as similar to Mount Kimbie's songs.
 The title track features some vocal static due to it being recorded on a laptop microphone.
 The static contrasts with the clear hand claps and bass notes.
 The next track, "Tell Her Safe" has Blake singing over percussion, with additional light pops and clicks, and a muffled refrain.
 The song "I Only Know (What I Know Now)" features "twisted" vocals that the BBC likened to the work of Radiohead.
 "Don't You Think I Do", the final track, has "scattershot keys" and "cascading static" and contains some synthesizer.